Invoicing is the worst. But it doesn’t need to be this way. Invoice automation can help.

 For freelancers, managing your invoicing and payment is one of the biggest headaches.
 Since you work with multiple clients, it’s challenging to have everything in one place and keep track of things like processed payments, pending payments, and projects you haven’t invoiced.
 That’s where payment and invoicing platforms like PayPal enter the picture.

-In this post, you’ll learn all about the differences between AND.CO and PayPal so you can make an informed decision.
+In this post, you’ll learn all about the differences between Workspace and PayPal so you can make an informed decision.

-Even in terms of what they can do, AND.CO and PayPal are vastly different.
-While PayPal is only a digital payment platform, AND.CO is a comprehensive business management tool that comes with payments and invoicing features.
-So although they have several overlapping features, AND.CO comes with a more robust suite primarily for freelancers and entrepreneurs.
+Even in terms of what they can do, Workspace and PayPal are vastly different.
+While PayPal is only a digital payment platform, Workspace is a comprehensive business management tool that comes with payments and invoicing features.
+So although they have several overlapping features, Workspace comes with a more robust suite primarily for freelancers and entrepreneurs.

 First, let’s compare the overlapping features:

-Sign-up is free for both AND.CO and PayPal, though the first offers an option to upgrade to a Pro plan for $18 per month.
-This plan allows you to work with unlimited clients, edit your contracts, and remove the AND.CO branding.
+Sign-up is free for both Workspace and PayPal, though the first offers an option to upgrade to a Pro plan for $18 per month.
+This plan allows you to work with unlimited clients, edit your contracts, and remove the Workspace branding.
 With the basic free plan, you get to work with one active client at a time.

-So while PayPal confines users to a single free plan, AND.CO gives you the flexibility to choose between two tiers based on what you need.
+So while PayPal confines users to a single free plan, Workspace gives you the flexibility to choose between two tiers based on what you need.

 For transaction fees, PayPal charges 2.9% + $0.30 of the total amount when you receive